HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 LambdaMART is simply a LambdaRank but replaces the underlying neural network model with gradient boosting regression trees, using a cost function derived from LambdaRank for solving a ranking task (see [Kyle Chung's note](https://everdark.github.io/k9/notebooks/ml/learning_to_rank/learning_to_rank.html#RankNet)).
 MART points to Multiple Additive Regression Trees, which uses gradient boosted decision trees for prediction tasks [[Educative.io-2]][What is LambdaMART?].

+### D. LighGBM

+In order to use LightGBM for ranking, we use lambdarank as an objective function.
+The idea of lambdarank is to use the gradient of cost with respect to model score instead of cost [[Raghav Bhutani]][Gradient Boosting Ranking Algorithm: LightGBM], [[Tamara Alexandra Cucumides]][Learning-to-rank with LightGBM (Code example in python)].

 ## Data to Prepare